By: Steven Rodriguez, Chief Operating Officer

 - The ever-evolving Bring Your Own Device (BYOD) movement, which replaces traditional work computers and mobile phones assigned to each employee.

 Obviously, these three ways for employees to work in today’s work environment are dependent on many factors.
-Does your organisation allow for a flexible work environment in order to keep its best employees?
+Does your organization allow for a flexible work environment in order to keep its best employees?
 If you have clients across the United States or in other parts of the world, can you meet their needs via video conferencing instead of in-person meetings?
 Does your IT leader accept the new principles of allowing employees to use their own devices for work purposes?

 Let’s examine each new way to work a bit more closely.

-Growth rates of telecommuting in the United States have levelled off since 2005.
+Growth rates of telecommuting in the United States have leveled off since 2005.
 According to Global Workplace Analytics most recent study, about 3.3 million workers telecommute at least half of their time and nearly 25 million people say they work one or more days per week from home.
 (This figure doesn’t include the more additional 10 million independent contractors who say they “work from home.”)

-Progressive organisations have caught on to the benefits telecommuting offers.
+Progressive organizations have caught on to the benefits telecommuting offers.
 Improvements to employee job satisfaction and work life balance, a reduction in employee turnover and absences from work, an increase in employee productivity, and an increase in cost savings are all top reasons to allow for teleworking.

 In one study, IBM was reported it reduced real estate costs by $50 million when the company began promoting telecommuting to employees.
 The company implemented a new hoteling model at its major facilities.
 The new shared-office environment features hotel cubes that teleworkers can reserve on those days when they need to be in the office.